EXERCISE AND YOUR HEALTH

 by Lawrence Wilson, MD

 Exercise is a major topic today because many doctors believe we should all be exercising a lot more.
-There is some truth to this, but not too much in my view.
-I know this goes against the mainstream and the holistic medical thinking today, so this article explains why the bodies today are too exhausted to benefit much from vigorous exercise.
+There is truth to this in some cases, but it is not true in many cases.
+I know this goes against the mainstream and the holistic medical thinking today, so this article explains why the bodies today are too exhausted and too sick to benefit much from vigorous exercise.

 Clearly, exercise has many benefits such as improving oxygenation and circulation, massaging the body organs, strengthening the muscles, increasing flexibility and stamina, and others.
 The problem is that it also depletes nutrients and causes some oxidant damage in all cases.